Configuring CI/CD with Yandex Cloud Functions

 4. Under Your new repository details:

-• In the Owner field, select the organization to create the repository in.
+• In the Owner field, select the organization in which you created the Yandex Cloud service account.

 • In the Name field, specify a name for the repository.